-d) C is the sum of the numbers of valid votes of the parties running in the last local selfgovernment elections held under the proportional system that have received at least 1 % of votes countrywide.
+d) C is the sum of the numbers of valid votes of the parties running in the last elections of the municipality bodies held under the proportional system that have received at least 1 % of votes countrywide.

 4. If the sum of the quotas to be received by the authorised parties as determined by this article is less than B, in this case the undistributed quotas shall be assigned to the authorised parties based on the sequence of their election results.